Information Security Incident Response Guidelines for LSPs

-The University of Virginia IT Security and Policy Office coordinates response and investigation of security and responsible use incidents of University information technology resources.
+The University of Virginia Information Security, Policy, and Records Office (ISPRO) coordinates response and investigation of security and responsible use incidents of University information technology resources.
 This includes computer and network security breaches and unauthorized disclosure or modification of sensitive and legally protected data.

 The information below applies only to security incidents occurring within the academic divisions of the University and Foundations.
 There are different instructions for reporting incidents at the Medical Center, Health Services Foundation, and UVa's College at Wise (and related foundations there).

-All faculty and staff must report the incident to the University of Virginia IT Security and Policy Office as soon as the incident is identified.
+All faculty and staff must report the incident to ISPRO as soon as the incident is identified.
 Of particular concern is a security incident that involves a computer hosting sensitive and legally protected data.
 [What exactly is an IT security incident?]

 Here are some steps to help guide you through an identification and containment process: